postgrespro/ptrack/README.md

 ## Overview

 Ptrack is a fast block-level incremental backup engine for PostgreSQL.
-Currently `ptrack` codebase is split approximately 50/50% between PostgreSQL core patch and extension.
-All public SQL API methods are placed in the `ptrack` extension, while the main engine is still in core.
+Currently `ptrack` codebase is split between small PostgreSQL core patch and extension.
+All public SQL API methods and main engine are placed in the `ptrack` extension, while the core patch contains only certain hooks and modifies binary utilities to ignore `ptrack.map.*` files.

 ## Installation